jaslam94/Junaid.GoogleGemini.Net/README.md

     </configuration>
     ```

-### Services
+## Services

+There are three services named `TextService`, `VisionService` and `ChatService`.
+All of the services contain the `GenereateContentAsync` method to generate text only content and `StreamGenereateContentAsync` method to provide a stream of text only output.

-All of the services contain the `GenereateContentAsync` method that is used to generate content in textual form.
-The input parameters to this method vary from service to service, however, an optional parameter named `configuration` of type `GenerateContentConfiguration` is common in all services.
+`GenereateContentAsync` is used to generate content in textual form.
+The input parameters to this method vary from service to service, however, an optional input parameter named `configuration` of type `GenerateContentConfiguration` is common among all services.
 For information on its usage navigate to the [configuration section](#configuration) of this page.

 The `GenereateContentAsync` method returns the `GenerateContentResponse` object.
-To just get the text string inside this object, use the method `Text()` as shown in the code snippet below.
+To just get the text string inside this object, use the method `Text()` as shown in the code snippets given below.

+The `StreamGenereateContentAsync` takes the same parameters as `GenereateContentAsync` in their respective service, with an additional delegate `Action<string>`.

 There are two ways of initializing a service instance.
 Either create an instance with the default constructor or pass in a custom `GeminiClient` object to the parameterized constructor.
 For information on `GeminiClient` and its usage navigate to the [GeminiClient section](#geminiclient) of this page.

+The following sections show example code snippets that highlight how to use these services.

-#### TextService
+### TextService

-`TextService` is used to generate text-only content.
-The `GenereateContentAsync` method takes a mandatory `string` (text prompt) as an argument, an optional `GenerateContentConfiguration` (model parameters and safety settings) argument and returns the `GenerateContentResponse` response object.
+`TextService` is used to generate content with text-only input.

+The `GenereateContentAsync` method takes a mandatory `string` (text prompt) as input, an optional `GenerateContentConfiguration` (model parameters and safety settings) argument and returns the `GenerateContentResponse` response object.

 ```csharp
 var service = new TextService();